MedicodiBiscotti/biscottihud/README.md

 There is an alternate colouring for full Über Charge that was taken from **RaysFireHUD**.
 The Engineer buildings panel is HUGELY inspired by **e.v.e HUD** but tweaked and altered to my liking.

+I took the RED and BLU buttons on the loadout screen from Ray (I think).

 **Hope you enjoy!**